-The coronavirus crisis is having an impact on services across East Northants, and below are some FAQs about our waste collections and how residents can help.
+The coronavirus crisis is having an impact on services across all council services, below are some FAQs about our waste collections and how residents can help.

 Q: What should I do to help?

 A: We are working hard to maintain your waste and recycling services at this time.
 Here are some top tips for how you can help: